stormchasertech/obwx/README.md

 * Aeries Weather account for forecast, alerts, and other observations

 #### Acknowledgments
-This is my first coding project and it has been an extremely fun and challenging journey.
+Outside of a couple of minor websites, this could be considered my first large coding project and it has been an extremely fun and challenging journey.
 From learning linux, javascript, and a touch of python ... this project continues to enhanced my skill set which I can apply to my other personal and professional projects.
 I need to mention the Belchertown skin as I have used that extension as a learning platform and it provided lots of insperation for this project.
 Thanks!!